 All these factors added with the features mentioned above determine the cost to build an app like Tabby.
 It can take up anywhere between $35,000-$60,000 with mid-level UI and technology set, while an application with multiple technology integrations and high-end design system can go up to $150,000 or more.

 How to earn money from an app like Tabby?

-While we have looked at the technical aspect of buy now pay later app development, it’s critical to look into the ways you can earn money as well.
+While we have looked at the technical aspect of buy now pay later mobile app development in Saudi Arabia, it’s critical to look into the ways you can earn money as well.

 Monetization models for Tabby like app